 Depression and anxiety during pregnancy and postpartum is a big problem, not just for 1 in 5 women, but for their partners and children as well.
-Left untreated, it can lead to lasting consequences for the family, and even death.
-Stigma – the fear of embarrassment and shame – keeps us from telling our friends, “this is tough” or “I’m struggling.”
-Fortunately, more new parents have been getting real and sharing openly and honestly about their struggles.
+Left untreated, PPD can lead to lasting consequences for the family, and even death.
+If you think you might be at risk, please know we can prevent postpartum depression!

 We can prevent perinatal depression?

 Yes!!
 The United States Preventative Services Task Force is an independent group of national experts in prevention medicine that works to improve the health of all Americans by making evidence-based recommendations about clinical preventive services such as screenings and interventions.

 They systematically looked at all of the possible interventions – not just to treat perinatal depression – but to actually PREVENT it.

 Because, how great could it be if those 1 in 5 parents didn’t get depressed in the first place?

 The task force considered several known ways to treat and prevent perinatal depression.
 They looked at exercise, medication, education, breastfeeding support, sleep coaches, yoga, expressive writing, birth story debriefing… But the only two interventions proven to have a sizable effect in preventing the likelihood that a woman would develop postpartum depression were two types of counseling: Interpersonal Psychotherapy (or IPT) and Cognitive Behavioral Therapy (CBT).
 This course is based on these evidenced-based approaches and my clinical experience helping women do this one on one.

 more than I need…